AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 ### Limitations
 There is only one known limitation so far - most EVA controls are unavailable, you should continue using the stock input system for EVA.

-### Known bugs
-Camera X/Y rotation is broken as of latest patch.

 ### Compatibility with other mods
 The mod has been tested to work with over 50 of the most popular mods.

-Here is a (non-exhaustive) list of mods that have been tested to be compatible:
+Here is a (non-exhaustive) list of mods that have been tested to be compatible, in no particular order:
 - MechJeb
 - Ferram Aerospace Research (FAR)
-- B9 Aerospace
 - KW Rocketry
 - OKS/ MKS
 - Kethane
-..
+- Infernal Robotics
+- Kerbal Engineer Redux
+- ORS
+- PreciseNode
+- TextureReplacer
+- Deadly Reentry
+- Crossfeed Enabler
+- Chatterer
+- Environmental Visual Enhancements
-and many more
+- TAC Life Support .. and more

+Incompatible with:
+- B9 Aerospace - there may be a loading-screen crash when B9 is present alongside this mod, I am investigating this

 ### Roadmap